Ryanish/domain_driven_design/README.md

 # Domain Driven Design with Golang
-Following the Domain Dirven Design with Goland book by Matthew Boyle
+Following the Domain Driven Design with Goland book by Matthew Boyle

 ## Setting the scene